 Seventy percent of Americans are in favor of letting Roe v.
 Wade stand, a new high.
 Nevertheless, pro-life advocates remain vocal.

 I’ve heard a lot of arguments against abortion.
-Here many of them, with my rebuttals.
+Here are many of them, with my rebuttals.

 1. The Bible says that abortion is wrong.